adaptsyslearn/Aarohi/Code/README.txt

  else, if changes are made in .ll or .yy files as well, please run:
 	make distclean

- followed by:
+ followed by generating an optimized binary (i.e., with O3 compiler flag):
 	./configure --enable-optimize --prefix=$(pwd)/src
 	make && make install

- to generate optimized binary OR
+ to generate an unoptimized binary

 	./configure --program-suffix=Unoptimized --prefix=$(pwd)/src
 	make && make install

- copy the binaries from src/bin to src, to run other scripts
+ copy the binaries from src/bin to src (if needed), to run other scripts

 ************ To run experiments ***********